TheServerBorn/J-29-Interface-Engine/CONTRIBUTING.md

-# Contributing to J29 Terminal Engine
+# Contributing to Veyllisto Interface Engine

-Thank you for your interest in the J29 Terminal Engine.
+Thank you for your interest in the Veyllisto Interface Engine.

-J29 is being developed as an open-source retro-computing frontend platform built around games, physical media, customizable fictional computer systems, and community creativity.
+Veyllisto is being developed as an open-source retro-computing frontend platform built around games, physical media, customizable fictional computer systems, and community creativity.

-The goal is not only to build the original J-29 Terminal, but to create an engine that other people can adapt to their own projects.
+The goal is not only to build the original Veyllisto Terminal, but to create an engine that other people can adapt to their own projects.

 Contributions are welcome, but never required.

-If you build something cool with J29, we would love to see it.
+If you build something cool with Veyllisto, we would love to see it.

 ---